-Legal Interventions to Reduce Overdose Mortality: Naloxone Access and Good Samaritan laws
+Legal Interventions to Reduce Overdose Mortality: Naloxone Access Laws

-This resource summarizes the characteristics of naloxone access and Good Samaritan laws in 50 states and the District of Columbia.
+This resource summarizes the characteristics of naloxone access laws in 50 states and the District of Columbia.

 Fatal drug overdose has increased more than six-fold in the past three decades, and now claims the lives of over 36,000 Americans every year.
 It is estimated that 15,000 of those deaths are caused by opioids, and the actual number is likely higher.
 The increase is driven mostly by prescription opioids such as oxycontin and hydrocodone, which now account for more overdose deaths than heroin and cocaine combined.